 All of this ensured, due to tea, new ways of contemplating and living life were formulating in the East.

 A new meaning grew into the art of life.
 The tea began to be not a poetical pastime, but one of the methods of self-realisation.
 Wangyucheng eulogised tea as ‘flooding his soul like a direct appeal, that its delicate bitterness reminded him of the after-taste of a good counsel.’
 Sotumpa wrote of the strength of the immaculate purity in tea which defied corruption as a truly virtuous man.
 Among the Buddhists, the southern Zen sect, which incorporated so much of the Taoist doctrines, formulated an elaborate ritual of tea.
 The monks gathered before the image of Bodhi Dharma and drank tea out of a single bowl with the profound formality of a holy sacrament.
 It was this Zen ritual which finally developed into the Tea-ceremony of Japan in the fifteenth century.

 These days, we have the steeped tea era.
-Boiling (or near boiling) water is added to tea and it is allowed to do its thing.
+Add boiling (or near boiling) water to tea.
+Then let it do its thing.
 Of course, Okakura being Japanese, he notes above Chinese tea history, but indicates Japan “followed closely” in the footsteps of China during the above periods and also enjoyed the three stages of tea evolution.
 There’s a historical record, in 729, of the Emperor Shomu offering tea to 100 monks who had gathered at his palace.

 Sung tea reached Japanese shores by 1191.
 During the Shogun era, the 15th century, tea rituals and ideals were well underway.
 As we know, Teaism is now a major deal in the country and, seemingly, only China and England hold the same regard for it.
 Rather proudly, it appears, Okakura goes on to state: